-- 1.1 Neighbourhood planning is a community-led process, introduced by the Government to encourage local people to shape and influence development where they live and work. - 1.2 The Brenchley and Matfield Neighbourhood Development Plan (NDP) will contribute to sustainable development by seeking improvements in economic, social and environmental conditions.
-A separate Sustainability Appraisal assesses how the Regulation 15 Submission draft of the Neighbourhood Plan (PSNP) meets the needs of sustainable development.
+1.1 Neighbourhood planning is a community-led process, introduced by the Government to encourage local people to shape and influence development where they live and work.

+1.2 The Brenchley and Matfield Neighbourhood Development Plan (NDP) will contribute to sustainable development by seeking improvements in economic, social and environmental conditions.
+A separate Sustainability Appraisal assessed how the Regulation 15 Pre-Submission draft of the Neighbourhood Plan (PSNP) meets the needs of sustainable development.
 The Plan sets out a vision and objectives for the parish through to 2038, along with a set of planning polices and specific projects to maintain and improve the quality of life in our parish.
-Consideration has been given to how any potential adverse effects arising from development proposals may be prevented, reduced or offset. - 1.3 As is legally required, this Neighbourhood Plan conforms to national policies and is consistent with the Saved Policies of the TWBC Local Plan 2006 and the Tunbridge Wells Borough Council's Pre-Submission Local Plan (PSLP).
+Consideration has been given to how any potential adverse effects arising from development proposals may be prevented, reduced or offset.

+1.3 As is legally required, this Neighbourhood Plan conforms to national policies and is consistent with the Saved Policies of the TWBC Local Plan 2006 and the Tunbridge Wells Borough Council's Submission Local Plan (SLP).
 The Neighbourhood Plan aims to contribute to the achievement of sustainable development and is compatible with human rights obligations.
-The final Regulation 16 version of the Neighbourhood Plan that goes to an independent Examiner will be accompanied by: a Consultation Statement and Annex that demonstrates engagement with the community and statutory bodies; a Basic Conditions Statement that demonstrates the Plan's conformity with required laws and policies; and other supporting documents.
+It is supported by: a Consultation Statement and Annex that demonstrates engagement with the community and statutory bodies; a Basic Conditions Statement that demonstrated the Plan's conformity with required laws and policies; and other supporting documents.